• Home

 ↓ Jump to Recipe

-It wasn't until I was married that I made homemade cranberry sauce for the first time.
-Let's just say it was 'love at first bite,' and became my go-to recipe for the holiday season!
+Let's just say this recipe was 'love at first bite,' and became a 'go-to' side dish for the holiday season!

-I got the idea of adding fresh apples to help sweeten the sauce from a friend's mom when I was in college.
+And, in case you are wondering, I got the idea of adding fresh apples to help sweeten cranberry sauce from a friend's mom when I was in college.
 She came into town and cooked us a little holiday dinner to celebrate their Canadian Thanksgiving.
 It was so good!

 Jump to: